hongooi73/RSqlDemo/README.md

 ## Summary

 This is a short (15-20 minute) presentation focused specifically on how Microsoft R Server and SQL Server can be used together.
-It was given originally at the Melbourne SQL Server launch event in September 2016\.
-It's meant for an audience of mainly SQL professionals, so it doesn't mention of Streaming Analytics, HDInsight, AzureML, or any other bits not relevant to the subject at hand.
+It's based on a demo given originally at the Melbourne SQL Server launch event in September 2016\.
+It's meant for an audience of mainly R and SQL professionals, so it doesn't mention of Streaming Analytics, HDInsight, AzureML, or any other bits not relevant to the subject at hand.
 There are minimal dependencies (except for Java); it should be possible to run this on both Windows and Linux.
 It doesn’t need access to commandline tools like bash, PowerShell or sqlcmd.

 ## Demo outline